 Alicudi to Palermo ferry schedule

-The ferry schedule for Alicudi to Palermo varies according to the company and season.
+The ferry schedule from Alicudi to Palermo varies according to the company and season.
 An overview of key details for planning your trip:

 Can I take a ferry from Alicudi to Palermo?

 Yes, ferries run between Alicudi and Palermo.
 This route is operated by Liberty Lines, and takes around 2h on average.
-Ferries are available daily.
+Ferries are available seasonally.

 How long is the ferry from Alicudi to Palermo?